 Submissive urination is when a dog urinates to show that it’s not a threat.
 This behavior is rather common in puppies, but, luckily, most dogs grow out of it as they get older.

 Not all dogs who have accidents do so for this reason.
 If you’re unsure about whether your dogs bathroom issues are submissive behaviors, or something else, it’s best to speak with your vet.
 There are health issues, such as urinary tract infections and spay incontinence, that can cause dogs to begin urinating where they are not supposed to.

 Dogs who submissively urinate do so most frequently when they are being greeted (by people or other dogs), when startled (ex. by a loud or unfamiliar sound), and when being reprimanded.
 When attempting to determine if your dog is submissively urinating, or if something else is going on, it’s important to watch your dog’s body language.
 Submissive urination is normally accompanied by submissive body language such as cowering, rolling over onto their back, tucking their tail between their legs, etc. This behavior is most common in dogs who remain shy, anxious, and/or timid into adulthood.

 If you and your vet have ruled out other causes, and your dog is having issues with submissive urination, there are some things you can try to discourage the behavior.
 Keep greetings low key, especially when introducing new people/animals to your dog.
 Avoid speaking in a loud voice and wait until your dog calms down a bit before approaching and petting him/her.
-During times of stress, ask your dog to sit or preform other simple tricks so he can focus on your commands rather than on the excitement of what's going on around him.
+During times of stress, ask your dog to sit or preform other simple tricks so they can focus on your commands rather than on the excitement of what’s going on around them.